The Folk of the Air (series): Plot

 Balekin orchestrates a banquet, and Jude and Cardan arrive.
-Jude fights Madoc, winning due to her practise of mithraditism,him having been poisoned and fatigued.
+Jude fights Madoc, winning due to her practice of mithraditism, him having been poisoned and fatigued.
 A bomb (released by The Bomb) explodes in the hall, causing chaos.
-In the midst of it the crown is tossed to Cardan, who is crowned by Oak unaware of Jude's actual motive, which consists of it being Cardan who gets to rule the throne.
+In the midst of it, the crown is tossed to Cardan, who is crowned by Oak, unaware of Jude's actual motive, which consists of it being Cardan who gets to rule the throne.
 Cardan is enraged.
 In the epilogue, Cardan tells Jude that he shall be her puppet king, but he would be deliberately difficult for Jude to handle.